 Metal Detection Reconnaissance

 Historic Archaeological Research has directed and or supervised a number of archaeological investigations designed around the use of electronic metal detection technology.
 The objective of each project has been to systematically recover metal artifacts in conjunction with standard archaeological reconnaissance methods.
-The author has over forty years' experience with metal detecting devices; the last twenty-four have been dedicated to this specific application and purpose.
-This is a 2016 revision of the original 1995 writing and is intended to provide a general outline for archaeologists considering this approach to electronic survey of historic period sites.
+The author has over forty years experience with metal detecting devices; the last twenty-five have been dedicated to this specific application and purpose.
+This is a 2018 revision of the original 1995 writing and is intended to provide a general outline for archaeologists considering this approach to electronic survey of historic period sites.

 The following is a brief discussion and description of the metal detectors used by HAR; although, there is no intention to go into great detail on this topic.
 There are perhaps hundreds of makes and models of metal detectors manufactured by several dozen domestic and foreign manufacturers, with a like number of features offered on this wide variety of instruments.
 In order to reduce variables and control survey parameters, metal detection instruments are selected for complimentary performance characteristics that are fundamental to archaeological reconnaissance.
 These types of detector have been classified as Type I, II and III.
 Special purpose instruments may also be useful under certain circumstances and are discussed in further detail below.